svsticky/CommitteeClash/README.md

 ## Update documentation

 The frontend and backend documentation is updated automatically when running `npm run dev` or `npm run prod`.
 The api documentation is updated when running `npm run dev`.

+# OAuth

+The application uses OAuth for authorization and authentication.
+You have to set up the following settings at your OAuth provider:

+- Callback Url: `<Your frontend url>/api/auth/callback/<Your OAUTH_PROVIDER_NAME in env file>`